abualmueid/DevSkill-Laravel/README.md

-This repo will mainly consist of all projets, assignments, exam scripts and other necessary things for the purpose of completion of DevSkill's Software Development with Laravel & Vue.js course.
+This repo will mainly consist of the codes for home pratice for the purpose of completion of DevSkill's Software Development with Laravel & Vue.js course.